ibm-cloud-docs/databases-for-elasticsearch/elser-tutorial.md

 {: #elser-embeddings-elasticsearch-create-index}
 {: step}

 You should be in the root of your project folder.
-In the terminal type:
+In the terminal, use a command like:

 ```sh
 curl -kXPUT -H"Content-Type: application/json" -d@mapping.json $ES/test_data